fmodica/fretboard-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Extra

+You can also check out my <a target="_blank" href="http://frankmodica.net/voiceleader/index">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.